 Years Ended December 31,

-2013 2012
+2014 2 013

 Deferred tax assets:

-Net operating loss carry forwards \$ 7,569 \$ 7,546
+Net operating loss carry forwards \$ 13,790 \$ 7,569

-Acquired intangibles 1,464 1,401

-Accruals and reserves 5,498 5,229
+Accruals and reserves 5,164 5,498

-Research and development credit carryforwards 898 572
+Research and development credit carryforwards 1,532 898

+Acquired intangibles 1,520 1,464

+Unrealized gain on foreign currency translation and investments 29

-Charitable contributions 11 7
+Charitable contributions 6 11

-15,440 14,755
+\$ 22,041 \$ 15,440

-Valuation Allowance (13,402) (12,690)
+Valuation allowance (20,367) (13,402)

-Net deferred tax assets \$ 2,038 \$ 2,065
+Net deferred tax assets \$ 1,674 \$ 2,038

 Deferred tax liabilities:

-Depreciation on property and equipment \$ (1,984) \$ (1,972)
+Depreciation on property and equipment \$ (1,674) \$ (1,984)

-Unrecognized gain on translation of foreign currency receivables (54) (93)
+Unrecognized gain on translation of foreign currency receivables (54)

-Goodwill (1,433) (1,206)
+Goodwill (1,749) (1,433)

-Total deferred tax liabilities \$ (3,471) \$ (3,271)
+Total deferred tax liabilities \$ (3,423) \$ (3,471)

-N. (1 Co.)
-(1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 \$ (1,433) \$ (1,206)

-Net deferred tax liabilities (1,433) \$ (1,200)
+Net deferred tax liabilities \$ (1,749) \$ (1,433)

 As reported on the balance sheet:

-Current assets, net \$ 698 \$ 500
+Current assets, net \$ 240 \$ 698

-Non-current liabilities, net (2,131) (1,706)
+Non-current liabilities, net Ť (1,989) (2,131)

-Net deferred tax liabilities \$ (1,433) \$ (1,206)
+Net deferred tax liabilities \$ \$ (1,433)

-We had net deferred tax assets of approximately \$12.0 million and \$11.5 million at December 31, 2013 and 2012, respectively, relating principally to accrued expenses and tax effects of net operating loss and research credit carry-forwards.
+We had gross deferred tax assets of approximately \$22.0 million and \$15.4 million at December 31, 2014 and 2013, respectively, relating principally to accrued expenses and tax effects of net operating loss carry-forwards.
 In assessing the recoverability of deferred tax assets, we consider whether it is more likely than not that the assets will be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.

 We assess the available positive and negative evidence to estimate if sufficient future taxable income will be generated to use the existing deferred tax assets.
-In making such a determination, we consider all available positive and negative evidence, including scheduled reversals of deferred tax liabilities, projected future income, and available tax planning strategies.
-A significant piece of the negative evidence evaluated was the cumulative loss incurred over the three-year period ended December 31, 2013.
+In making such a determination, we consider all available positive and negative evidence, including recent results of operations, scheduled reversals of deferred tax liabilities, projected future income, and available tax planning strategies.
+A significant piece of the negative evidence evaluated was the cumulative loss incurred over the three-year period ended December 31, 2014.
 Such objective evidence limits the ability to consider other subjective evidence, such as our projection for future growth.

-On the basis of this evaluation, as of December 31, 2013, a valuation allowance of approximately \$13.4 million has been recorded to reduce our deferred income tax assets to the amount that is more likely than not expected to be realized.
+On the basis of this evaluation, as of December 31, 2014, a valuation allowance of approximately \$20.4 million has been recorded to reduce our deferred income tax assets to the amount that is more likely than not to be realized, an increase of \$7.0 million from December 31, 2013.
 The valuation allowance represents a provision for uncertainty as to the realization of tax benefits from these deferred income tax assets.
 We will continue to evaluate the tax benefit uncertainty and will adjust, if warranted, the valuation allowance in future periods to the extent that our deferred income tax assets become more likely than not to be realizable.

-At December 31, 2013 and 2012, we had net operating loss carry-forwards of approximately \$20.6 million and \$20.3 million, respectively, for federal and \$10.0 million and \$9.8 million, respectively, for California.
-The net operating loss carry-forwards, if not utilized, will begin to expire in 2032 for both federal and California purposes.
+At December 31, 2014 and 2013, we had net operating loss carry-forwards of approximately \$38.8 million and \$20.6 million, respectively, for federal and \$14.8 million and \$10.0 million, respectively, for California.
+The net operating loss carry-forwards, if not utilized, will begin to expire in 2018 for federal and 2029 for California purposes.
 Utilization of the net operating loss carry-forwards is subject to a substantial annual limitation due to the ownership change limitations provided by the Internal Revenue Code and similar state provisions.
 The annual limitation will result in the expiration of the net operating loss carry-forwards before utilization.
 We have estimated the amount which may ultimately be realized and recorded deferred tax assets accordingly.